mletras89/multiTile-architecture/README.md

 ```

 The scratchpad memory (LOCAL_MEM) has been already introduced as a member of a processor.
 Further details about the other memories will be given in next sections.
 An important feature of this simulator is the flexibility of simulate without memory constraints (assuming memory boundless just for simulation purposes).
 If a memory size constraint is violated the memory will notify this situation and memory relocation strategies might be also implemented.
+During the construction, all memories are set capacity to **Double.POSITIVE_INFINITY** however the capacity can be changed via the method **setCapacity(double capacity)**.

 ```c
   public Memory(String name){